How to write a video production brief

 2. The brief and vision

 Example videos are really useful here too.
 Have you seen similar videos you really like the style of?
-Will the videos you are commissioning form part of a larger marketing strategy, and they need to fit in alongside content you have already produced?
+Will the videos you are commissioning form part of a larger marketing strategy, and need to fit in alongside content you have already produced?
 Include a link!
 Watching these videos can be really helpful.

 If your project has a fixed budget, you should list it here.
 If you’re asking for quotes then your videographer will be able to provide one based in the information in the brief.